Sélection Champagnes Ruinart - Champmarket

 RUINART PROMOTES BIODIVERSITY

-Champagne Ruinart, Favoriser la biodiversité - ChampmarketThe regeneration of forests and the strengthening of biodiversity are complementary and are particularly effective in combating climate change and its consequences.
-Ruinart is fully committed to both these approaches today, having embarked on ambitious projects.
-In collaboration with Reforest'Action, an expert in the management and creation of forests, Ruinart plans to plant nearly 25,000 trees and shrubs between 2021 and 2022 in its Taissy vineyard in Champagne.Ruinart is also extending its commitments on a wider scale by joining forces with Conservation International, with the aim of helping to protect more than 500,000 trees around the world.
+Forest regeneration and biodiversity enhancement are complementary and particularly effective in combating climate change and its consequences.
+Maison Ruinart is fully committed to both of these directions today, having embarked on a number of ambitious projects.
+In collaboration with Reforest’Action, an expert in forest management and creation, it plans to plant almost 25,000 trees and shrubs between 2021 and 2022 in its Taissy vineyard in Champagne.

-RUINART, A PIONEER IN SUSTAINABLE WINEGROWING
+A PIONEER IN SUSTAINABLE VITICULTURE